Using the Changes in this Release

 -

 1. From the Main Menu, choose Maintenance > Database > Parameters.
-The Parameter Settings form displays.

 2. Choose the Point of Sale tab and the Ecommerce tab to display the ecommerce parameter settings.